What is #MyFreedomDay?

 We're featuring a selection of the schools on CNN TV, CNN.com and CNN Facebook.
 A few schools are even receiving a visit from a CNN correspondent, who will report live from the school.

-Here's a small sample of the things they're doing ...
+You can follow the latest updates from the day here, and here are just a small sample of the things students are doing ...

 Mural competition